chef/automate/components/docs-chef-io/content/automate/HA_system_requirements.md

 {{< notes >}}

-ES volume size also depends on the number of nodes and frequency of client runs and compliance scans.
+ES volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
 The above table includes AWS instances types.
 However, for Bare-infra deployment or In-premises deployment types, you can choose the above requirements for VM like RAM.

-For **ElasticSearch** and **postgres-sql**, a minimum of three node clusters is required.
+For **Elasticsearch** and **PostgresSQL**, a minimum of three node clusters is required.

 {{< /note >}}